uvarc/courses/workshops/cloud/README.md

 15. Note that security groups are an important way you control visibility and access to your instance.
 Some ports and services, such as web servers (port 80) are normally visible to "Anywhere", whereas administrative ports such as 22 are normally restricted to specific sources.
 16. Click **Review and Launch**.
 17. Review your instance settings (which you can change if necessary, taking you through the setup wizard again).
 Once ready, click the blue **Launch** button.
-18. Finally, confirm the SSH key you will be using to access this instance.
-You must specify a key pair (such as the one you created in the steps above), and check the acknowledgement box before you can click **Launch Instances**.
+18. Finally, select the Linux SSH key and check the acknowledgement box before you can click **Launch Instances**.
 19. Your server is now being created and configured!
 Take a short break (3-5 minutes) while your server is built.
 20. Click on **View Instances**, or select "Instances" from the lefthand navigation.